siva-576/React-Coding-Challenge/README.md

 The purpose of this challenge is to assess your **skills and approach to composing a simple web app** given a set of screens and an API feed.
 We will also assess the **generated HTML, CSS, and JS** output.

-This challenge is expected to take about 2-4 hours.

 ## The Challenge

 It's pretty simple.
 Using the provided screens as a reference, you'll need to build a set of React components to render the app.
 You'll also need to request a JSON feed, filter that data, and use the relevant fields.

 Although this is a basic exercise, we'll be looking for **simple, well-designed, performant, and tested code** in the submission.

-Please include a `README` with setup instructions, and any tests or other documentation you created as part of your solution.

-Also, add the following info to your `README`:

-- How did you decide on the technical and architectural choices used as part of your solution?
-- Are there any improvements you could make to your submission?
-- What would you do differently if you were allocated more time?

 ## Details